Italy plunges into political crisis after govt talks collapse - Journal du Cameroun

 Conte’s decision to step aside leaves Italy in a political crisis nearly three months after March’s inconclusive general election.

-Following the collapsed talks, Mattarella has summoned Carlo Cottarelli, former director of the International Monetary Fund’s fiscal affairs department, for talks on Monday, with a temporary technical government now looking inevitable as Italy faces the strong possibility of new elections in the autumn.
+Following Conte’s exit, Mattarella has summoned Carlo Cottarelli, an economist formerly with the International Monetary Fund, for talks on Monday, with a temporary technical government on the table as Italy faces the strong possibility of new elections in the autumn.

-Cottarelli, 64, worked at the International Monetary Fund from 2008 to 2013 and became known as “Mr Scissors” for making cuts to public spending in Italy.
+Cottarelli, 64, was director of the IMF’s fiscal affairs department from 2008 to 2013 and became known as “Mr Scissors” for making cuts to public spending in Italy.

+However, he will struggle to gain the approval of parliament with Five Star and the League commanding a majority in both houses.

+“They’ve replaced a government with a majority with one that won’t obtain one,” said Five Star leader Luigi Di Maio to supporters at a rally near Rome.

 – Savona choice sinks deal –

-Mattarella confirmed that the nomination by the Five Star Movement and the League of Paolo Savona for economy minister saw the end of Conte’s brief mandate.
+Mattarella confirmed that the nomination by Five Star and the League of Paolo Savona for economy minister saw the end of Conte’s brief mandate.

 In his latest book, “Like a Nightmare and a Dream”, 81-year-old Savona calls the euro a “German cage” and says that Italy needs a plan to leave the single currency “if necessary”.